emmkimme/iso-locales/README.md

-# iso-languages
+# iso-locales
-Helpers for manipuling RFC4646 locales.
+Helpers for manipuling RFC 4646 locales.
-Purpose is to have for each locale, the ISO639, ISO3166, ISO15924 and m49 references associated.
+Purpose is to have for each locale, the ISO 639, ISO 3166, ISO 15924 and M49 associated.

 # Installation
 ```Batchfile